HealthByRo/universal_notifications/README.rst

 ============

-**PLEASE NOTE**: this library is not actively maintained and receives only minimal updates necessary to make tests pass with newer versions of Python and Django.
+**PLEASE NOTE**: this library is not actively maintained and receives only minimal updates necessary.
 Most of it is no longer in active use at Ro.

 universal\_notifications